Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

 \subsection{Efficiency}

 Efficiency is a crucial consideration for the practical application of defenses.
-We present the average run time of applying proposed defensive patches with other comparative methods in Table~\ref{tab-runtime}.
-All experiments are carried out on the VOC07 dataset.
-Most of the detection can be finished within 0.1 seconds on average, except that ObjectSeeker takes more than 3.9 seconds for adversarial images and 4.0 seconds for benign ones.
-Our method shows higher time cost than LGS and UDF in most cases.
-Only for the detection on benign images for Faster R-CNN, our method has lower cost than LGS.
+We present the average run time of our method with other comparative methods in Table~\ref{tab-runtime}.
+Most of the detection can be finished within 0.1 seconds on average, except that DetectorGuard takes more than 0.1 seconds and ObjectSeeker takes more than 2.2 seconds for adversarial images and 2.0 seconds for benign ones.
+Our method shows higher time cost than LGS, UDF and SAC in some cases.
 However, considering that our method has a better detection performance (see \S\ref{EffectivenessAnalysis}) and the detection costs only about 0.1 seconds or less, the time overhead is limited.
-It is worth noting that the combination of canary and woodpecker does not result in a doubling of the time cost, as there are shared steps, such as positioning the defensive patches.
-Compared to the original YOLO, our method introduces an overhead of approximately 100\% on a single GPU when targeting a single image.
-However, our method can sustain a video frame rate of up to ten fps, and the time cost can be further reduced by employing multiple GPUs to parallelize the detection process.
-Particularly, if there are two GPUS, the time cost for a combination will not exceed either.
+In fact, our method can sustain a video frame rate of about ten fps.
+It is acceptable in real-world scenarios of detecting adversarial patch attacks.

-In summary, our method shows limited detection time overhead and does not impose great impact on normal object detection.
+It is worth noting that the combination of canary and woodpecker does not result in a doubling of the time cost.
+The causes can be three fold.
+First, positioning the defensive patches is done only once for an input image; second, many benign samples do not have any candidate boxes, making canary and woodpecker checks skipped; and third, most adversarial samples will be reported by the canary check and only a few will be passed to the woodpecker check.